pardot/api-docs/docs/index.md

 Subsequent authentication requests will return either the current valid API key or a newly generated API key if the previous one had expired.

+## Rate Limits

+We enforce API rate limits in two ways:

+* daily requests
+* concurrent requests

+### Daily Requests

+Pardot Pro customers are allocated 25,000 API requests per day.
+Pardot Ultimate customers can make up to 100,000 API requests a day.
+These limits reset at the beginning of the day based on your accounts time zone settings.
+Any request made exceeding the limits will result in an [error code 122](/kb/error-codes-messages/#error-code-122)

+You can check you current daily usages in the accounts "usage and limits" page.

+### Concurrent Requests

+In order to interact with our API more efficiently, you can have up to five concurrent API requests.
+Any connection over five will result in an [error code 66](/kb/error-codes-messages/#error-code-66) response.

 ## API Console

 You can explore Pardot's API in the [API Console](http://www.pardot.com/api/).
 Please note that we're in the process of adding new methods.